Hangar One (Moffett Federal Airfield): Restoration

 In 2014, NASA and the General Services Administration selected Planetary Ventures (a subsidiary of Google) to manage Hangar One and Moffett airfield, and Google will pay $1.16 billion over 60 years for the lease.

 In May 2016, Google announced that it is prepared to begin testing different techniques to remove the toxic chemicals from the hangar.
 In May 2017, it was announced that the restoration of the hangar would be completed in 2025.

+Hangar One’s restoration was reported as completed in December 2025, and its completion celebrated in March 2026.

+In literature and the arts

+Hangar One is featured in scenes in the American film Here Comes the Navy.